DBm

-dBm or dBmW (decibel-milliwatts) is a unit of level used to indicate that a power level is expressed in decibels (dB) with reference to one milliwatt (mW).
-It is used in radio, microwave and fiber-optical communication networks as a convenient measure of absolute power because of its capability to express both very large and very small values in a short form. dBW is a similar unit, referenced to one watt (1,000 mW).
+dBm or dBmW (decibel-milliwatts) is a unit of power level expressed using a logarithmic decibel (dB) scale respective to one milliwatt (mW).
+It is commonly used by radio, microwave and fiber-optical communication technicians & engineers to measure the power of system transmissions on a log scale, which can express both very large and very small values in a short form. dBW is a similar unit measured relative to one watt (1000 mW) rather than a milliwatt.

 The decibel (dB) is a dimensionless unit, used for quantifying the ratio between two values, such as signal-to-noise ratio.
-The dBm is also dimensionless, but since it compares to a fixed reference value, the dBm rating is an absolute one.
+The dBm is also dimensionless, but since it compares to a fixed reference value, the dBm quantity is an absolute one.

-The dBm is not a part of the International System of Units (SI) and therefore is discouraged from use in documents or systems that adhere to SI units (the corresponding SI unit is the watt).
-However, the unit decibel (dB), without the 'm' suffix, is permitted for relative quantities, but not accepted for use directly alongside SI units.
-Ten decibel-milliwatts may be written 10 dB (1 mW) in SI.
+The dBm is not a part of the International System of Units (SI) and therefore is discouraged from use in documents or systems that adhere to SI units.
+(The corresponding SI unit is the watt.)
+However, the unit decibel (dB) for relative quantities, without any suffix, is a non-SI unit that is accepted for use alongside SI units.
+The level of a power P of ten decibels relative to one milliwatt may be written LP/(1 mW) = 10 dB to comply with the SI.

-In audio and telephony, dBm is typically referenced relative to a 600-ohm impedance, while in radio-frequency work dBm is typically referenced relative to a 50-ohm impedance.
+In audio and telephony, dBm is typically referenced relative to the 600-ohm impedance commonly used in telephone voice networks, while in radio-frequency work dBm is typically referenced relative to a 50-ohm impedance.

 Unit conversions

 A power level of 0 dBm corresponds to a power of 1 milliwatt.
-A 10 dB increase in level is equivalent to a ten-fold increase in power.
+An increase in level of 10 dB is equivalent to a ten-fold increase in power.
 Therefore, a 20 dB increase in level is equivalent to a 100-fold increase in power.
 A 3 dB increase in level is approximately equivalent to doubling the power, which means that a level of 3 dBm corresponds roughly to a power of 2 mW.
 Similarly, for each 3 dB decrease in level, the power is reduced by about one half, making −3 dBm correspond to a power of about 0.5 mW.